dotnet/docs/docs/csharp/linq/how-to-query-strings.md

 ms.topic: how-to
 ms.date: 04/22/2024
 ---
-# How to: use LINQ to query strings
+# How to: Use LINQ to query strings

 Strings are stored as a sequence of characters.
 As a sequence of characters, they can be queried using LINQ.
 In this article, there are several example queries that query strings for different characters or words, filter strings, or mix queries with regular expressions.